 If your utility company is unable to provide an option that works for you, you can contact a nonprofit agency or city program that offers utility assistance.
 Visit 211Arizona.org for a list of utility assistance programs, or call 2-1-1 to get connected with your local utility assistance program.

-Water services are controlled by the city that you live in.
+Water services are controlled by the city in which you live.
 Some cities, districts, and municipalities have issued their own moratoriums that temporarily suspend water disconnections for nonpayment, however, customers may continue to accrue charges for water, reclaimed water, sewer, and solid waste services.
 If you need assistance paying your water bill, contact your city, district, or municipality’s water services department as soon as possible to determine if there is a local moratorium in place, or to discuss flexible payment options.
 Customers can also call 2-1-1 for local agencies that may be able to offer assistance.

 Information and Referral Links for Utilities and Emergency Shelter